On the convergence of proximal gradient methods for convex simple bilevel optimization: Convergence analysis

-\begin{proof} We will prove the claim using the uppercase notation of \eqref{eq:uppercase} and, consistently, set \(P_k(x^\star)\coloneqq{\tfrac{1}{\sigk}}p_k(x^\star)=\Phik(x^k)-\Phik(x^\star)\).
-Being a simple matter of multiplicative constants, note that proximal gradient iterations \eqref{eq:PG} can equivalently be expressed in the penalized cost reformulation \(\Phik*=\Fk*+\Gk*\) up to suitable down-scaling the stepsize, namely,
+(which is not necessarily positive).
+We will prove the claim using the uppercase notation of \eqref{eq:uppercase} and, consistently, set \(P_k \coloneqq{\tfrac{1}{\sigk}}p_k =\Phik(x_k)-\Phik(x_\star) \).
+Being a simple matter of multiplicative constants, note that proximal gradient iterations \eqref{eq:PG} can equivalently be expressed in the penalized cost reformulation \(\Phik*=\Fk*+\Gk*\) up to suitable scaling of the stepsize, namely,